LukeMS/daimonin/trunk/doc/README.txt

 is included with the SDK or Ant is not sufficient.
     Run "ant -f make/ant/build.xml -projecthelp" to learn more about building the documentation with Ant.

+    Note: building the documentation with make is currently not supported.
+The reason for this is that I haven't found a free and small C XSLT 2.0 processor that would fit the usage with make.